 Meet Hayley Adlam from Salisbury, UK.
-Hayley has a Bachelor’s Degree in Marine Geography from Cardiff University, currently working as an Online Surveyor and Reports Coordinator in European waters.
+Hayley has a Bachelor’s Degree in Marine Geography from Cardiff University, and currently works as an Online Surveyor and Reports Coordinator in European waters.

 Hayley’s love of marine wildlife inspired her to work on the water.
 She started out as a Marine Wildlife Observer Intern and has spent much of her 5 year career on offshore wind farms.
 Women Offshore caught up with Hayley to learn more about her exciting career:

 Hayley, please share a memorable experience you’ve had while working offshore.

 “Standing in the bow of our vessel whilst working off the coast of Cumbria, watching bottlenose dolphins playing in the bow waves!
 Such an amazing experience!
 You certainly don’t get that with an office job!”